Halle Mordu

-Halle (born Halle Grace Ihmordu; December 17) is a Nigerian actress and a singer-songwriter / dancer currently signed to N3rd Records.
+Halle (born Halle Grace Ihmordu; December 17) is a Nigerian singer-songwriter, dancer and actress currently signed to N3rd Records.

 Career

 In 2008 she starred in her first drama movie Relentless (2008–2009) the movie which was later released in 2010 (at the BFI London Film Festival The movie which also got screened at the 2012 New York African Film Festival and also at the Film Club, Nigeria in 2012.